-TDS on rental paid to Non-Resident Indians
+TDS on rent paid to Non-Resident Indians

 • Tenants living on NRI landlords' property must apply for a tax account number (TAN) using Form 49B through the NSDL website.